-Early symptoms of magnesium deficiency can include nausea and vomiting, loss of appetite, tiredness, and weakness.
-Although many people are not getting enough magnesium, deficiency is rare, and symptoms usually indicate an underlying health condition.
+Early signs of magnesium deficiency include nausea and vomiting, loss of appetite, tiredness, and weakness.
+However, a true magnesium, deficiency is rare, and symptoms usually indicate an underlying health condition.

 In this article, we look at why people need magnesium, what magnesium deficiency means, and what the main symptoms of deficiency are.
 We also cover diagnosis, recommended dietary allowance (RDA), foods to eat, tips for improving absorption, and magnesium supplements.